20 Types of Beans to Make from Scratch (Because They Just Taste Better That Way)

 These tiny green beans are massively popular in East and Southeast Asia, as well as the Indian Subcontinent.
 They go by many names (green gram! maash! monggo!) and taste slightly sweet.
 Anyone who watched The Office might also be wondering if they “smell like death,” but fear not—only sprouted mung beans without sufficient air circulation or rinsing will stink.
 When prepared properly, they smell earthy and vegetal.
 Mung beans are popular additions to stews, soups and curries, plus are often turned into paste for various Asian desserts.

 11. Red Beans

 Per ½-cup serving: 307 calories, 1g fat, 55g carbs, 22g protein, 23g fiber

 Some people think red beans and kidney beans are the same, but they’re actually quite different.
-Red beans (also called adzuki beans) are smaller, taste more bean-y and have a brighter red color than kidney beans.
+Red beans are smaller, taste more bean-y and have a brighter red color than kidney beans.
 They hail from East Asia and have a smooth but mealy texture.
 Red beans and rice is a Creole staple, but red beans are also great for salads, bean bowls, curries or even hummus.
-Red bean paste is also very common in some Asian desserts, like taiyaki.
+Red beans are also used in paste form in a variety of Asian desserts.

 12. Flageolet Beans

 Per ½-cup serving: 184 calories, 4g fat, 28g carbs, 10g protein, 11g fiber

 These small, light beans are super popular in France, their country of origin.
 They’re picked prematurely and immediately dried, so they keep their green color despite being a type of white bean.
 Once shelled and cooked, flageolet beans are mild, creamy and delicate with a firm texture, similar to navy or cannellini beans.
 Use them in soups, stews and salads or cook them on their own as a side dish.